timcdlucas/lucasMoorcroftManuscript/README.md

 Main .tex file is `tim liz paper draft.tex`.
 .bib file and .bst files are included. `mee.bst` should be fine to submit as is.
+`tikzREMmethods.tex` is functions for plotting schematics of the calls.
+It's used a lot in `supplemtoryText.tex`.
+Not sure if tikz images are allowed in the main text though.

 ### Images